 For years, roller coasters were more or less the same.
-They featured wooden structures, typically arranged in a lattice and painted white.
-Their tracks were made of wooden stacks topped with a thin and narrow strip of metal along which trains outfitted with steel wheels would roll.
+Most of them featured wooden structures, typically arranged in a lattice and painted white.
+Their tracks were generally made of wooden stacks topped with a thin and narrow strip of metal along which trains outfitted with steel wheels would roll.

 In 1959, however, Disneyland Park, in conjunction with ride manufacturer Arrow Dynamics, introduced Matterhorn Bobsleds, the world's first tubular steel coaster.
 By using a steel structure, a tubular steel track, and trains with polyurethane wheels, the Matterhorn revolutionized the industry.
 As other steel coasters emerged, park visitors were able to experience two distinct types of coasters: wooden and steel.

 In 2011, Six Flags Over Texas and Rocky Mountain Construction rolled out the New Texas Giant.
 Again, a park and ride manufacturer revolutionized the industry by creating a third category of thrill machine: the hybrid wooden and steel coaster.
 But what exactly is this new breed?

 The short answer is that rides such as the New Texas Giant marry a steel track to a wooden structure.
 There is more to it than that, however.

 First, a bit of history: Hybrid coasters, in one form or another, have actually been around for a long time.
 People are often surprised to discover that some older coasters, such as the circa-1927 Cyclone at Coney Island, have a traditional wooden coaster track but use a steel structure.
 The Cyclone's white lattice structure might look like it is wooden, but it is made out of steel.
 Regardless, it behaves like and is generally considered to be a wooden coaster.
 Conversely, there are coasters such as Gemini at Cedar Point that merge a tubular steel track with a wooden structure.
 Because of its steel track, Gemini is essentially a steel coaster.